mdgragg/fitness-tracker/README.md

 <img src="https://raw.githubusercontent.com/mdgragg/fitness-tracker/master/public/assets/images/ScreenShot.png" width="700" />

 ## Description
 In this application, the user will be able to keep track of different workouts.
 The user is able to: add exercises to a previous workout plan, add new exercises to a new workout plan, and view the combined weight of multiple exercises on the `stats` page.
-This app uses a MongoDB database and is deployed on Heroku.
+This app uses a MongoDB database and is deployed to Heroku.

 ## Table of Contents